ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/PACKAGE_IDENTITY_CATALOG.md

 required.
 Exhaustive pip coverage requires PyPI or manual-review evidence;
 exhaustive npm coverage requires npm-registry or manual-review evidence.
 Unknown or ambiguous dimensions are never exhaustive.

+Evidence timestamps use canonical RFC3339 text with an uppercase `T`, seconds, an optional one-to-six digit fractional second, and either `Z` or a colonized numeric offset. `generated_workflow` evidence is accepted only when its locator and SHA-256 exactly match the present workflow already bound by that record.
+It cannot cite another workflow or supply an unrelated digest.

 Schema `1.1` source kinds use this conservative immutable-revision profile.
 It is a strict subset of values accepted by the service consumer and does not